thinktandem/thinktandem.io/src/content/articles/lando-share.md

 mainImage: images/articles/lando-share/ipad-lappy-phone.jpg
 img-src: images/articles/lando-share/ipad-lappy-phone.jpg
 byline: Use the `lando share` command to expose a URL of your local Lando site.
 For example to view it on actual mobile devices for browser testing before you release it to the world!
-date: 2018-01-02
+date: 2018-01-03
 ---

 Why?
 ----------------------

-After working hard on your site time to theme for all the devices; mobile, tablets, and desktops!
-Here is a nifty command to make your life easier and view your content, your site, on your devices before launching it into the wild.
+We all know the amount of work it takes to get a site working and looking great across all browsers and screen sizes.
+The struggle is real.
+Pushing things up to staging for review only to find out that the Safari fix broke the mobile Firefox view; ugh.
+Enter `lando share`.
+With `lando share` you can expose a public URL to your local Lando app and use that URL to view the site on real phones, tablets, desktops.
+Now you can itrerate fast on the actual site and share the URL with Project Managers, other Developers, and stakeholders to get immediate feedback!

 Lando Share
 -----------

-When you sart a Lando app you can see all the commands you have at your finger tips with the `lando` command without any arguments.
+When you start a Lando app you can see all the commands you have at your finger tips with the `lando` command without any arguments.

 ```bash
 (master) $ lando